bgrg001/301-Knowledge_base/README.md

 Knowledge stuff

-== is kinda true so "1" and 1 is true
+- == is kinda true so "1" and 1 is true
-=== strictly true "1" and 1 is fale as one is a string and one is a number !== not equal to
+- === strictly true "1" and 1 is fale as one is a string and one is a number
+- !== not equal to
-=== equal to
+- === equal to
-&& if both are true in the statement
+- && if both are true in the statement
-|| or operator either this or the other in the statement must b true
+- || or operator either this or the other in the statement must b true

+String literals
+` something something &

 ## What is Express JS?
 - Express is a node js web application framework that provides broad features for building web and mobile applications.